wackydodo/scrapy/README.rst

 Requirements
 ============

-* Python 2.7 or Python 3.3+
+* Python 2.7 or Python 3.0+
-* Works on Linux, Windows, Mac OSX, BSD
+* Works on Windows, Mac

 Install
 =======